uvalib/monorepo/src/authorTitleIndex.md

 Swift, Jonathan, *Gulliver’s Travels and Other Writings* (1958) 502

-Swift, Jonathan, *Gulliver’s Travels, A Tale of a Tub, The Battle of thenBooks* (1931) 212
+Swift, Jonathan, *Gulliver’s Travels, A Tale of a Tub, The Battle of the Books* (1931) 212

 Swinburne, Algernon Charles, *Poems* (1917) 22